SirDrone/Hiding_Cat_Puzzle/README.md

 # Cat_Puzzle
-A recreation of a coding interview question purportedly posed by Microsoft/Google.
+A recreation of a tech interview question purportedly posed by Microsoft/Google.

-The puzzle goes that there is a cat among a row of boxes (though another version uses doors).
+The puzzle goes that:
+- There is a cat among a row of boxes (though another version uses doors).
-Each day, we are allowed to pick one of the boxes to see if the cat is inside.
+- Each day, we are allowed to pick one of the boxes to see if the cat is inside.
-If we're right, we win!
+- If we're right, we win!
 If not, the cat will move to a box adjacent to the one it was actually in, and we have to come back the next day to find it.
-Our goal is to reliably decipher a solution where, even in the worst-case, we can minimize the number of days necessary to find the cat.
+- Our goal is to reliably decipher a solution where, even in the worst-cases, we can minimize the number of guesses necessary to find the cat.

 ### This program can:
 - Replicate the above cat puzzle\*
-- Provide a programmer with step-by-step debugging/analysis of their strategy if desired
+- Provide a player with step-by-step debugging/analysis of their strategy if desired

 *\*If correct, the concept for this puzzle belongs to Microsoft/Google, and any other respective entities.*